When your dad owns the place, it changes the way you approach it.

 People being what people are, the profitability of such an arrangement had been recognized and sufficiently exploited as a significant business practice.

-But they also had to have an exchange table that would convert the common Roman currency of the street into the exclusive currency of the temple… for a small convenience fee.
+But they also had to have an exchange table that would convert the common Roman currency of the street into the exclusive currency of the temple… for a small convenience fee, of course.

 Jesus came into the temple, His Father’s house, and saw the bustling business taking place.